ubuntupunk/atomic-web-scraper/README.md

-# Website Scraper Tool
+# Atomic Scraper Tool

-A comprehensive, ethical web scraping tool built with the Atomic Agents framework.
-This tool provides intelligent website analysis, dynamic schema generation, and compliant data extraction capabilities.
+Next-generation intelligent web scraping tool built with the Atomic Agents framework.
+This AI-powered tool provides advanced natural language processing, dynamic strategy generation, and ethical data extraction capabilities with unprecedented intelligence and ease of use.

 ## Features